Argentine Fleabane

 About Argentine Fleabane

-Argentine Fleabane is a super rare houseplant 🌿 that is a fun challenge to grow and needs regular watering to thrive.
+Argentine Fleabane is a relatively rare houseplant 🌿 that is a fun challenge to grow and needs regular watering to thrive.
 They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

 Argentine Fleabane likes soil that is well draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.